actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 Assume we want to find a values over time of a coupon bearing bond with these characteristics:
 - A face value of $400$
 - Coupon rate payment of $10$%, giving coupon payments of $40$ every year including at the maturity.
 - Assume increasing interest rates starting from $3$% at $t=1$, and decreasing $0.05$% yearly.
 This means that if our cashflows are at t=1, t=2 we must discount it by $3$% and $3.5$% respectively, and so on.
-We can assume this reflects the true inflation path in the future.
+We can assume this reflects the forecasted inflation path in the future.

 As how a normal bond payment is structured, for the $n-1$ years we will only receive cashflow of coupon payments.
 In the last cashflow at maturity $n$, we will be paid out the coupon payment along with the face value $F+c$.
 We also logically assume that these cashflows are paid at the end of the period.
 To find the present value at t=0, we can code as below: